pancochea/DSTechT/README.md

 ### Assumptions and Caveats:
 - The system must be Unix-based.
-- The airgapped installation works only on the amd64 architecture.
+- The air gapped installation works only on the amd64 architecture.
 Due to time constraints, only packages for amd64 were downloaded.
 If you have a different architecture, you can still perform the installation online.
-- The airgapped installation is partial.
+- The air gapped installation is partial.
 Due to the size of the containers, only some are stored in the local registry.
-A list of these containers is included in the airgapped installation documentation.
+A list of these containers is included in the air gapped installation documentation.
 - The default folder for resources is `/opt/deepset`.
 To change this, set the `DEEPSET_BASE_PATH` environment variable before running any script.
 - The distribution service listens on port 5000.
 Ensure this port is available.

 ### Known Issues:
 - Uploading a file triggers a long-running process, often resulting in a timeout.
 The process appears to connect to OpenSearch but then disconnects unexpectedly.
 Logs indicate that indexing continues in the background.

-## Airgapped Installation
+## Air gapped Installation

-As explained throughout this document, the approach to installing all components is designed with an airgapped environment in mind.
-The goal is to build a package containing all required resources, allowing you to transfer the package to the airgapped system and install everything without requiring an internet connection.
+As explained throughout this document, the approach to installing all components is designed with an air gapped environment in mind.
+The goal is to build a package containing all required resources, allowing you to transfer the package to the air gapped system and install everything without requiring an internet connection.

 - **Binaries:** Binaries were downloaded using `apt download` and then installed with `dpkg`.
 The provided packages are for amd64 architectures, but downloading them for other architectures is straightforward.
 - **Charts:** Helm charts were downloaded using `helm pull $CHART`, after which they can be referenced locally as usual.
 - **Containers:** This is the most labor-intensive part, as you need to retrieve the container registry and version, download the image, re-tag it, and upload it to the local registry.
 Containers are typically large, causing storage to grow rapidly.
 In this implementation, only a few containers have been downloaded to demonstrate the process.I created a script to achieve this inthe `scripts` folder.

-## Non airgapped Installation
+## Non air gapped Installation

 If you want to run the online installation, but still want to use the local registry, run the following commands to start the distribution registry: